Vulgar Display of Power

-Vulgar Display of Power is the sixth studio album by American heavy metal band Pantera.
+Vulgar Display of Power is the sixth studio album by American groove metal band Pantera.
 Released on February 25, 1992, through Atco Records, it was the band's second collaboration with producer Terry Date, after having worked with him on their breakthrough album Cowboys from Hell (1990).
+The band sought to make an album heavier than Cowboys, particularly motivated by the more commercial sound Metallica had adopted on their self-titled album, which released during the album's recording.

-The album was well received by both critics and fans, and is Pantera's highest selling album to date, eventually being certified double platinum.
-It is often considered one of the most influential heavy metal albums of the 1990s.
-In 2017, Rolling Stone ranked Vulgar Display of Power 10th on their list of 'The 100 Greatest Metal Albums of All Time'.
+The album was well received by both critics and fans, and is Pantera's highest selling album to date, eventually being certified 2× Platinum while peaking within the top 50 of the Billboard 200, far above their previous album.
+It is often considered one of the greatest and most influential heavy metal albums of the 1990s, with both the album and its songs appearing in best-of lists for the decade and the genre.
 Several of its tracks have become among the band's best known, such as "Mouth for War", "A New Level", "Walk", "Fucking Hostile", and "This Love".
 Vulgar Display of Power received an expanded reissue in 2012, including an unreleased track, "Piss".

-Recording and production
+Background and recording

 Pantera's 1990 major label debut, Cowboys from Hell, demonstrated a change in the band's musical direction, from their 1980s material influenced by hard rock and glam metal bands like Van Halen and Kiss to resembling bands like Slayer, Metallica, and Black Sabbath.

 In 1991, Pantera returned to Pantego Sound Studio to record Vulgar Display of Power, their second release under Atco.
 The album was produced by Terry Date, who specializes in the rock and metal genres and had worked with the band on Cowboys from Hell.
 Date also went on to produce the band's following two albums, Far Beyond Driven (1994) and The Great Southern Trendkill (1996).
 Before Date came in to work on the album, the band had demoed three tracks, "A New Level", "Regular People (Conceit)" and "No Good (Attack the Radical)".
 The rest of the songs were written in the studio with little preproduction or demoing.

 After being in the studio for two months, Pantera were invited to open for Metallica and AC/DC at the 1991 Monsters of Rock free concert in Moscow's Tushino airfield on September 28, 1991.
 The band then returned to the studio to continue work on the album.
-They travelled to New York City to have it mastered at Masterdisk.
+They traveled to New York City to have it mastered at Masterdisk.
 Although guitarist Darrell Abbott was credited on the album with nickname "Diamond Darrell", during the recording of the album he had dropped that nickname and assumed "Dimebag Darrell" instead, and bassist Rex Brown dropped the pseudonym "Rexx Rocker".